Cirkit Designer Logo

 • Ensure the correct channel is selected using the selectChannel() function.

-• Confirm the I2C address of the multiplexer (default: 0x70).
+• Verify that the I2C address of the device is correct.

 FAQs

-Q: Can I use multiple multiplexers in the same project?
+Q: Can I use more than one multiplexer in a single project?

-A: Yes, you can use multiple multiplexers by configuring their I2C addresses using the onboard solder pads.
+A: Yes, you can use multiple multiplexers by assigning each a unique I2C address.
+Modify the solder pads on the board to change the address.